qiaeru/phpbb-language-fr/language/fr/README.md

 Support
 -------

-You are free to post a new topic [in the Discussion/Support section] [3] to obtain free support, report issues, or contribute fixes and improvements.
+You are free to post a new topic [in the support section] [3] to ask for help, report issues, or contribute fixes and improvements.

-Please note you have to [create an account] [4] and login on the official forum software website to be able to post a new topic.
+Please note that you have to [create an account] [4] and login on the official forum software website to be able to post a new topic.

 Documentation
 -------------